frictionlessdata/datapackage/content/docs/specifications/glossary.md

 }
 ```

-This flexibility enables specific communities to extend metadata as appropriate for the data they manage.
-As an example, the [Tabular Data Package](https://specs.frictionlessdata.io/tabular-data-package/) specification extends Data Package to the case where all the data is tabular and stored in CSV.
+This flexibility enables specific communities to extend Data Packages as appropriate for the data they manage.
+As an example, the [Fiscal Data Package](https://fiscal.datapackage.org) specification extends Data Package for publishing and consuming fiscal data.

 ### URL or Path